TechHireWorkshops/Hosting-Projects/README.md

 	$ heroku git:remote -a techhire-hosting

-We can upload our projects to heroku in a similar way that we push them to github, like so:
+We can upload our projects to heroku in a similar way that we push them to GitHub, like so:

 	git add .
 	git commit -m "some comments here"
 	git push heroku master

 Once we've uploaded our projects, we usually need to configure then or initialize our database.
-Depending on our langauge, we need to do different things.
+Depending on our language, we need to do different things.
 Check out these articles below for information on how to upload different languages to heroku.

 [Spring Boot](https://www.callicoder.com/deploy-host-spring-boot-apps-on-heroku/)
 [Rails](https://www.codecademy.com/articles/deploy-rails-to-heroku)